aksnzhy/xlearn/doc/api_list.rst

   -e <epoch_number>    :  Number of epoch for training.
 Using 10 by default.
 Note that, xLearn will
                           perform early-stopping by default, so this value is just a upper bound.

   -f <fold_number>     :  Number of folds for cross-validation.
 Using 5 by default.

+  -nthread <thread number> :  Number of thread for multi-thread training.

   --disk               :  Open on-disk training for large-scale machine learning problems.